iRobo1/Wannabe-Cube-Dissections/README.md

 The main tool of interest is `SubsetSum.mzn`.
 It prunes subsets (a set of smaller distinct Wannabe Cubes) that could be used to dissect a larger Wannabe Cube.
 It finds no valid subset that can be arranged to form a larger Wannabe Cube when n < 75.
 There are a number of constraints used to prune subsets:
 1. The total volume of all the Wannabe Cubes in the subset must add up to the volume of the target Wannabe Cube
 2. The 2 largest Wannabe Cubes must fit next to one another
-3. The 9 largest Wannabe Cubes can potentially fit next to one another (*an upper bound)
+3. The 9 largest Wannabe Cubes can potentially fit next to one another (*an upper bound, see file)
-4. The 10 largest Wannabe Cubes can potentially fit next to one another (*an upper bound)
+4. The 10 largest Wannabe Cubes can potentially fit next to one another (*an upper bound, see file)
-5. The 11 largest Wannabe Cubes can potentially fit next to one another (*an upper bound)
+5. The 11 largest Wannabe Cubes can potentially fit next to one another (*an upper bound, see file)

 *The program will only prune a subset that certainly cannot fit